 Office: DUAN F1021

-Noah Finkelstein is a Professor of Physics at the University of Colorado Boulder and conducts research in physics education.
-He serves as a director of the Physics Education Research (PER) group at Colorado.
-Finkelstein is also a Director of the national-scale Center for STEM Learning at CU-Boulder, which has become one of eight national demonstration sites for the Association of American Universities’ STEM Education Initiative.
-He is in charge of a new initiative designed to create and study a national network of STEM education.
+Noah Finkelstein is a Professor of Physics at the University of Colorado Boulder and conducts research is in physics education.
+He serves as a PI of the Physics Education Research (PER) group at Colorado and is also a co-Director Center for STEM Learning on campus, which has become one of eight national demonstration sites for the Association of American Universities’ (AAU) STEM Education Initiative.
+He serves as Co-Director of the national Network of STEM Education Centers.

 Finkelstein’s research focuses on studying the conditions that support students’ interest and ability in physics – developing models of context.
 These research projects range from the specifics of student learning particular concepts, to the departmental and institutional scales of sustainable educational transformation.
-This research has resulted in over 100 publications.
+His research has resulted in over 150 publications.

 He is increasingly involved in education policy.
 In 2010, he testified before the US Congress on the state of STEM education at the undergraduate and graduate levels.
-He serves on many national boards including chairing the American Physical Society’s Committee on Education and PER Topical Group.
-He serves on the Board of Trustees for the Higher Learning Commission, and since 2011 is a Technical Advisor to the Association of American University’s STEM Education Initiative.
-He is a Fellow of the American Physical Society, and a Presidential Teaching Scholar for the University of Colorado system.
+He serves on many national boards including chairing both the American Physical Society’s Committee on Education and PER Topical Group.
+He serves on the Board of Trustees for the Higher Learning Commission, is a Technical Advisor to the AAU, sits on the National Academies’ Roundtable on STEM education, and very involved in the Association of Public and Land-grant Universities’ efforts in STEM education.
+He is a Fellow of the American Physical Society, and a Presidential Teaching Scholar and the inaugural Timmerhaus Teaching Ambassador for the University of Colorado system.

 - B M. Zwickl, N Finkelstein, H. J. Lewandowski, Incorporating Learning Goals About Modeling into an Upper-Division Physics Laboratory Experiment Am J. Phys, in press.
 (2014).